- 5 Key Challenges Faced by Children with Phonological Disorder

 Two or more syllables may be reversed within a word, indicating the presence of a phonological disorder.
 An example of this would be “elefant” instead of “elephant” sound or completely misunderstanding how to pronounce the “f” sound in a word.

 While the cause of phonological disorders is not known precisely, doctors provide specific treatment options for children experiencing them.
-These treatment options can be advised in conjunction or separately, depending on the child’s comfort.
+Depending on the child’s comfort, these treatment options can be advised in conjunction or separately.
 Some exercises can be performed at home, while others require a speech therapist’s guidance to ensure effectiveness.

 It is also vital to ensure that your child doesn’t have a medical reason behind their phonological disorder.
-Genetic, developmental, and neurological reasons behind phonological errors need to be treated with the proper treatment protocol before engaging in speech therapy.
+Genetic, developmental, and neurological reasons behind phonological errors must be treated properly before engaging in speech therapy.

-Parents need to consult with their doctors about any medical reasons why their kids may be experiencing comprehension issues.
+Parents need to consult with their doctors about medical reasons their kids may be experiencing comprehension issues.

 1. Sound-Speech Therapy

-A speech-language pathologist or specialist will be able to perform a comprehensive diagnosis on the child to understand the types of phonological issues experienced.
-A therapist will also be able to perform the right exercises with the child to teach them the right strategies to produce the correct sounds.
+A speech-language pathologist or specialist can diagnose the child comprehensively to understand the types of phonological issues experienced.
+A therapist can also perform the right exercises with the child to teach them the right strategies to produce the correct sounds.

 Experts will also coach the movement of the jaw, lips, and tongue effectively to ensure that the child can use the correct muscles when pronouncing words.